Your Personalized Safety Planning Guide

 Step 2: Securing Important Documents

-Gather these items and store them in a secure, accessible location (like a friend’s house, safety deposit box, or trusted workplace locker):
+Gather these items and store them in a secure, accessible location (a friend's house, safety deposit box, or trusted workplace locker):

 - Health Insurance Cards